skalogs/skalogs-bundle/README.md

 ## Disaster recovery

 If for some reason the host running rancher-master dies, application will remain up and running, so there is no impact.
-If after running troubleshooting steps you don't have any clue we recommend you to wipe the master machine spawn a new master with "create_master.yml" playbook and run mysql restore script (see above).
+After running troubleshooting steps, if you don't have any clue we recommend you to wipe the master machine and spawn a new master with "create_master.yml" playbook and run mysql restore script (see above).

 ### Quick cleanup procedure (optional)